When I hear a new piece of music, a bass line immediately starts to form in my head...

 Q: What do you bring to a song?

 A: I bring the funk!
-Or the soul, or the perfectly timed root notes.
+Or the soul, or the lightening fast 16th notes, or I can groove in the pocket...
 It all depends on what you're looking for in your composition.
-But left to my own devices, I generally lend a funky flavor.
+But left to my own devices, I generally lean towards a groove that will get you moving.

 Q: What's your typical work process?

 A: I typically like to first listen to a song or idea in it entirety.
-By this time I generally start to hear bass lines in my head, learn how to play them, and tweak and compose the bass line until I'm happy with it.
-Then, I like hearing the vision for the bass (if applicable), the meaning of the song, and any other relevant details.
-Sometimes this means completely rewriting the part, but more often than not the bass lines that flow through me on the first listen end up being he right fit!
+Immediately I start to hear bass lines in my head, learn how to play them, and tweak and compose the bass line until I'm happy with it.
+Then, I like hearing the vision for the bass, the meaning of the song, and any other relevant details.
+Sometimes this means completely rewriting the part, but more often than not the bass lines that flow through me on the first listen end up being the right fit!
 I don't know where they come from, but I'm glad they do.

 Q: Describe the most common type of work you do for your clients.